tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/fileservices/Enabling-Storage-Metrics-and-Viewing-Metrics-Data.md

   - zh-tw
 ---
 # Enabling Storage Metrics and Viewing Metrics Data
 By default, Storage Metrics is not enabled for your storage endpoints.
-You can enable monitoring using the Azure portal, Azure PowerShell, or programmatically via the storage client library.
+You can enable monitoring using the Azure portal, Azure PowerShell, or programmatically via one of the storage client libraries.

 > [!NOTE]
 >  Storage Analytics metrics is available for the Blob, Queue, Table, and File services.